HindAlsharif/Robot_Arm_Control_Panel_Flutter/README.md

 تغ# Robot Arm Control Panel

 ## Overview
 This is a Flutter application designed to control a robotic arm.
-It allows the user to adjust servo motor values using sliders, and to save and retrieve these positions (poses) from a MySQL database.
+It allows the user to adjust servo motor values using sliders, and to save and retrieve these positions (poses) from a MySQL database, then execute them.

 ## Features
 - *Motor Control:* Four sliders to control the positions of four servo motors (0-180 degrees).